Lattice Size of Plane Convex Bodies: Introduction

 \section{Introduction}

+The central object of this paper is the lattice size of $P$, where $P$ is a plane convex body.
+In the case when $P$ is a lattice polygon, this invariant was defined in \cite{CasCools} in the context of simplification of the defining equation of an algebraic curve.
+This notion appeared implicitly earlier in the work of Arnold \cite{Arnold}, B\'ar\'any and Pach \cite{BarPach}, Brown and Kasprzyk \cite{BrownKasp}, and Lagarias and Ziegler \cite{ LagZieg}.

+Recall that an {\it affine unimodular transformation} $T\colon\R^d\to \R^d$ is a composition of the multiplication by a unimodular matrix $A\in {\rm GL}(d,\Z)$ and a translation by an integer vector.
+We next reproduce the definition of the lattice size from~\cite{CasCools}, which now applies to a convex body $P\subset\R^d$.

-The {\it lattice size} $\operatorname{ls}_X(P)$ of a non-empty lattice polytope $P\subset\R^n$ with respect to a set $X$ with positive Jordan measure was defined in \cite{CasCools} as the smallest integer $l$ such that $T(P)$ is contained in the $l$-dilate of $X$ for some affine unimodular transformation $T$.
-Note that when $X=[0,1]\times\R^{n-1}$, the lattice size of a lattice polytope $P$ with respect to $X$ is the lattice width $\w(P)$ (see Definition~\ref{D:width}), a very important and much studied invariant.
+\begin{Def} Let $X\subset\R^d$ be a set with positive Jordan measure.
+The {\it lattice size} $\operatorname{ls}_X(P)$ with respect to $X$ is the smallest integer $l$ such that $T(P)$ is contained in the $l$-dilate of $X$ for some affine unimodular transformation $T$.
+The corresponding matrix $A$ is then said to compute $\operatorname{ls}_X(P)$. \end{Def}

-In the case when $X$ is the standard simplex, this invariant comes up in the context of simplifying parameterizations of surfaces, as explained in \cite{CasCools, HarSopr, Schicho}.

-The lattice size is also useful when dealing with questions that arise when studying lattice polytopes.
-Let $\square=[0,1]^2$ be the unit square.
-In \cite{BrownKasp} the lattice size $\operatorname{ls}_\square(P)$ of a lattice polygon $P$ with respect to the unit square is used to classify small lattice polygons and corresponding toric codes.
-This notion also appears implicitly in the work of Arnold \cite{Arnold}, B\'ar\'any and Pach \cite{BarPach}, and Lagarias and Ziegler \cite{ LagZieg}.
+Note that when $X=[0,1]\times\R^{n-1}$, the lattice size of $P$ with respect to $X$ is the lattice width $\w(P)$, an important invariant in lattice geometry and its applications.

+In this paper we are studying $\ls(P)$, the lattice size with respect to the standard simplex $\Delta\subset\R^d$.
+Let $f\in k[x^{\pm 1}_1,\dots, x^{\pm 1}_d]$ be a Laurent polynomial over a field $k$ and consider a hypersurface $H$ in $k^d$ defined by $f=0$.
+The Newton polytope $P$ of $f$ is the convex hull of the exponent vectors that appear in $f$.
+Given a unimodular matrix $A=(a_{ij})$, a unimodular change of variables $x_i=u_1^{a_{1i}}\dots u_d^{a_{di}}$ transforms $f$ into a Laurent polynomial with the Newton polytope $A(P)$.
+Therefore $\ls(P)$ is the smallest possible total degree of the defining equation of $H$ under unimodular changes of variables.

-In \cite{Schicho} Schicho provided an ``onion skins'' algorithm for mapping a lattice polygon $P$ into $l\Sigma$ for a small integer $l$.
+Motivated by this observation, Schicho~\cite{Schicho} provided an ``onion skins'' algorithm for mapping a lattice polygon $P$ into $l\Delta$ for a small integer $l$.
 In \cite{CasCools} Castryck and Cools proved that this algorithm computes $\ls(P)$.
-The idea of this algorithm is that when one passes from a lattice polygon $P$ to the convex hull of its interior lattice points, its lattice size $\ls(P)$ drops by 3 unless $P$ belongs to a list of exceptional cases.
-One can then compute $\ls(P)$ by successively peeling off ``onion skins'' of $P$.
+The algorithm is based on successively passing from an integer polygon to the convex hull of its interior lattice points.
+One can easily see that under this operation the lattice size drops by at least 3.
+It was shown in \cite{CasCools} that the lattice size $\ls(P)$ drops exactly by 3, unless $P$ belongs to a described list of exceptional cases.

-The downside of the ``onion skins'' algorithm is that it is quite time-consuming since one needs to enumerate all interior lattice points of $P$.
-In this paper we provide a new algorithm for computing $\ls(P)$ for a plane lattice polygon $P$, which does not require enumeration of lattice points in $P$.